The future of education: Five big changes ahead for teaching in Australia

 3. Education scholarships are supporting teachers in training

-As part of the Victorian Government’s commitment to supporting jobs in teaching, students who enrol and commence a secondary school teaching degree in 2024 and 2024 may be eligible for a ‘Secondary Teaching Scholarship (STS)’.
+As part of the Australian Government’s commitment to supporting jobs in teaching, students who enrol and commence an accredited teaching degree may be eligible for a Commonwealth Teaching Scholarship.

 If you’re planning on studying the Master of Teaching Practice (Secondary Education) you should also know about the Teach Tomorrow scholarship which provides eligible students with $15,000 while they study for the first 6-12 months.

-If you’re interested in an education scholarship but aren’t planning on studying a secondary education course, there are other scholarships you might be eligible for at RMIT
+If you’re interested in an education scholarship but aren’t interested in these options, there are other scholarships you might be eligible for at RMIT.

 RMIT education student helping a primary school student